RaccoonlabDev/docs/doc/fuel_tank/README.md

 ## fuel_tank

-This board is dedicated for measuring level of fuel.
+This board is dedicated to measuring the level of fuel.

 It publishes [uavcan.equipment.ice.FuelTankStatus](https://legacy.uavcan.org/Specification/7._List_of_standard_data_types/#fueltankstatus).